raspberrypilearning/sound-machine/en/step_3.md

 **Test:** Run your code to test that your sounds play as expected.

-If you manually stop your code whilst the buzzer is making a noise the noise might continue:
+If you manually stop your code whilst the buzzer is making a noise, the noise might continue:

 [[[buzzer-off-code-stopped]]]